Learn about actual and potential costs

 Buyers should provide a range of dates for any follow up interviews, if applicable.

 Buyers should provide a date for when the award announcement will be made.

 How risky is the E-Discovery Consulting Services supply chain?

 Buyers do not face significant risk from the supply chain.
-Purchased goods are anticipated to make up a small portion of the average vendor’s input cost structure in 2018, primarily due to the service-based nature of consulting that lends itself to high wage costs.
-Most goods required for e-discovery consulting...
+Purchased goods are anticipated to make up a small portion of the average vendor's input cost structure in 2019, primarily due to the service-based nature of consulting that lends itself to high wage costs as a share of supplier revenue....
 Subscribe to learn more.